Carnarvon Wanderers F.C.: End of club

-The members seem to have decided that there was no possibility of challenging Bangor's North Welsh supremacy unless there were one club in Caernarfon.
-The club lost four times to Bangor in 1886-87.
-On top of the Cup tie defeat and the 8-3 defeat in December, the Wanderers lost to Bangor in two other fixtures that season; a 4-1 defeat in February and 3-0 at the end of the season, even though Bangor had to rely on a late volunteer in the latter match, as they only had ten men turn up, and the Wanderers in turn having one man sent off for a kick.
+The members seem to have decided that there was no possibility of challenging Bangor's North Welsh supremacy unless there was a united club in Caernarfon.
+The club lost four times to Bangor in 1886–87.
+On top of the Cup tie defeat and the 8-3 defeat in December, the Wanderers lost to Bangor in two other fixtures that season: a 4-1 defeat in February and 3-0 at the end of the season, even though Bangor had to rely on a late volunteer in the latter match, as they only had ten men turn up, and the Wanderers in turn having one man sent off for a kick.

 The name was briefly revived for a tournament at the end of the 1887-88 season, probably for the Athletic reserve team.

 Colours

 The club played in cardinal and royal blue "quartered" (i.e. halved) shirts, with a yellow sash.